codepath/android_guides/Installing-Android-SDK-Tools.md

  ![Directory structure on the build server](https://dl.dropboxusercontent.com/u/10808663/gradle_jenkins_android/directories_on_build_server.png)

-Now it's time to set your build environment's `PATH` variable and other variables that Jenkins will use to locate Android.
+Now it's time to set your build environment's `PATH` variable and other variables that will be use to locate Android.

-`cd` to your CI environment's home directory (`ciandroid` home dir) and edit your `.bash_profile` file.
+Edit your `.bash_profile` file.
 If you're not using bash, edit the right config file for your environment.

-Make your `.bash_profile` look like the following, replacing paths as needed:

     # Android
     export ANDROID_HOME=/Users/ciandroid/android-sdk-macosx